rafaelbratti/maksit-lto-backup/README.md

 # MaksIT.LTO.Backup

+**⚠️ Warning: This program is currently under fine-tuning and some features are still being added.
+Extensive real-world testing is still in progress.
+Use it at your own risk until a stable version is released.**

 A C# application designed to facilitate backup and restore operations to an LTO tape drive.
 This application enables seamless management of backups by handling file organization, descriptor creation, and efficient tape handling processes for loading, writing, and restoring data.

+## Version History

+**v0.0.1 - Initial Release (01/11/2024)**
+- Initial implementation of backup and restore operations.
+- Support for loading and ejecting tape.
+- Basic file descriptor management.
+- Customizable block sizes for different LTO generations.
+- File checksum verification during restore

 ## Features

 - **Load and Eject Tape**: Safely loads and unloads the tape using `TapeDeviceHandler`.
 - **Backup Operation**: Allows users to create a descriptor file for organizing file metadata and backs up files to the LTO tape in structured blocks.
+- **File Descriptor Management**: Metadata is organized for each file, including file paths, sizes, creation, modification times and checksum.
-- **Restore Operation**: Reads data from the tape and restores files to a specified directory, reconstructing original file structure.
+- **Restore Operation**: Reads data from the tape and restores files to a specified directory, reconstructing original file structure with checksum verifications.
 - **Customizable Block Sizes**: Supports multiple LTO generations, allowing customization of block sizes based on the tape generation (e.g., LTO-6).
-- **File Descriptor Management**: Metadata is organized for each file, including file paths, sizes, creation, and modification times.
-- **Zero-Filled End Blocks**: Marks the end of a backup with zero-filled blocks to assist with reading and integrity checks.

 ## Requirements